aliencube/AlienSync/readme.md

 # AlienSync #

 This will help your team's source code repository up-to-date by synchronising the repository with a website where developers (either front-end or back-end) directly handle source files (mainly CSS, image and javascript files), who are not interested in a source code management system.
+In addition to the source code repository, this will help databases get synchronized.

 ## Prerequisites ##